fernandococco/brazil_netflix/README.md

 5. What kind of TV shows has Brazil produced the most?

-6. What is the progression of Brazilian TV shows production over time?
+6. What is the progression of Brazilian TV show production over time?

 7. Which age rating (content rating) has Brazil focused on the most?